Micaela Bastidas

-Micaela Bastidas Puyucahua (born in Tamburco, 1744; died in Cusco, May 18, 1781) was a pioneering indigenous leader against Spanish rule in South America, and a martyr for Peruvian independence.
-With her husband Túpac Amaru II, she led a rebellion against the Spanish and like him, suffered martyrdom of execution by the Spaniards when the revolt failed.
-She was a full partner in her husband's enterprises before the revolt, and "an exceptionally able leader of the rebellion."
-She has been described as the "celebrated wife of José Gabriel Condorcanqui Momento Maren (Túpac Amaru II)... who played a paramount role in the logistics of the rebel army in Cuzco in 1780 and 1781.
+Micaela Bastidas Puyucahua (23 June 1744 – 18 May 1781) was a pioneering indigenous leader against Spanish rule in South America, and a martyr for Peruvian independence.
+With her husband Túpac Amaru II, she led a rebellion against the Spanish and like him, was executed by the Spanish when the revolt failed.
+She was a full partner in her husband's enterprises before the revolt, and was described as "an exceptionally able leader of the rebellion."

 Biography

 Daughter of Josefa Puyucahua and Manuel Bastidas.
 The documentation on the life of Micaela Bastidas is not ample in comparison to that of her husband, but the historical record documents her birth, marriage, and death.
 Micaela was born in Pampamarca province of Canas (laqaymarca annexed iromocco community of Pabellones, of the district of Pampamarca, of the province of Canas in 1744).
 She was the natural daughter of Manuel Bastidas (d.
 1746) (perhaps of African descent or a priest) and Josefa Puyucahua Sisa.
 Given her status as an illegitimate child perhaps either of a priest or a Black man, she was marginalized in the overwhelmingly indigenous Andean highlands.
 Micaela spoke Quechua better than Spanish.
 She was a devout Catholic, but had little formal schooling.
 An account describes her as being "a beautiful Indian girl."
 It is unclear whether she was of African descent, since virtually nothing is known about her father, but some documents refer to her as a Zamba, a name given during the colonial-era racial hierarchy for those of mixed race, African and indigenous.
 Her marriage certificate listed her parents as both being "Spaniards" (españoles), but there was considerable fluidity in the system of racial classification, and such a designation may have been a "sign of respectability."

 On May 25, 1760, before her sixteenth birthday, Micaela married José Gabriel Condorcanqui, who later used the name Túpac Amaru II, in the church of Our Lady of Purification in the city of Surimana.
-José Gabriel was a young mixed-race descendant of an important figure in Peruvian history, of the Inca Tupac Amaru I, executed by the Spanish in 1572.
+José Gabriel was a young mixed-race descendant of an important figure in Peruvian history, of the Inca Túpac Amaru I, executed by the Spanish in 1572.
 In 1764, he was named the cacique or kuraka of the territories corresponding with his legacy: Pampamarca, Tungasuca, and Surimana.
 The title and perquisites of power were hereditary.
 He fixed his residency with Micaela in Tinta, a region of Cusco.
 The couple produced three sons, Hipólito (1761), Mariano (1762), and Fernando (1768), baptized by the same priest that married them.